-Radium-223 selectively targets bone metastases with high-energy, short-range alpha-particles.
-A phase III, double-blind, randomized, BC1-06, ALSYMPCA (Alpharadin in Symptomatic Prostate Cancer) trial was started in 2008 (13).
-A total of 921 patients with CRPC and symptomatic bone metastases who were receiving best standard of care and were post-docetaxel or unfit for or declined docetaxel were randomized (2:1) to receive 6 injections of radium-223 dichloride (50 kBq/kg intravenous [IV]) or matching placebo every 4 weeks.
+A Phase III, double-blind, randomized, BC1-06, ALSYMPCA (Alpharadin in Symptomatic Prostate Cancer) trial was started in 2008 [18].
+A total of 921 patients with CRPC and symptomatic bone metastases who were receiving best standard of care and were postdocetaxel or unfit for or declined docetaxel were randomized (2:1) to receive 6 injections of Radium-223 (50 kBq/kg intravenous [IV]) or matching placebo every 4 weeks.
 The primary endpoint was overall survival.
-Main secondary efficacy endpoints were time to first skeletal-related event, time to total alkaline-phosphatase (ALP) and total ALP response.
-Based on data of an interim analysis (n=809), the study was unblinded in July 2011, since radium-223 dichloride significantly improved OS, compared to placebo (the median OS was 14.0 vs. 11.2 months, respectively; HR= 0.695; p=0.00185).
-Symptomatic skeletal events (SSE) were lower in the radium-223 dichloride arm, and time to first SSE was significantly delayed (the median time to SSE was 13.6 months, versus 8.4 months, respectively; HR= 0.610; p= 0.00046).
+Main secondary efficacy endpoints were time to first skeletalrelated event, time to total alkaline-phosphatase (ALP), and total ALP response.
+Based on data of an interim analysis (n=809), the study was unblinded in July 2011, since Radium-223 significantly improved OS compared to placebo (the median OS was 14.0 vs. 11.2 months, respectively; hazard ratio [HR] = 0.695; p=0.00185).
+Symptomatic skeletal events (SSE) were lower in the Radium-223 arm, and time to first SSE was significantly delayed (the median time to SSE was 13.6 months, versus 8.4 months, respectively; HR = 0.610; p = 0.00046).
 A low incidence of myelosuppression was observed, with grade 3/4 events of neutropenia (1.8%) and thrombocytopenia (6.2%).
-Adverse events of any grade were described in 88% of the subjects who received radium-223 dichloride; versus 94% in the placebo arm (grade 3/4 adverse events were described for 51% and 59%, respectively).
-The updated analysis (performed in June 2012; n=921) also showed that radium-223 dichloride significantly improved OS compared to placebo (median OS 14.9 vs. 11.3 months, respectively; p=0.00007; HR=0.695).
+Adverse events of any grade were described in 88% of the patients who received Radium-223; versus 94% in the placebo arm (Grade 3/4 adverse events were described for 51% and 59%, respectively).
+The updated analysis (performed in June 2012; n=921) also showed that Radium-223 significantly improved OS compared to placebo (median OS 14.9 vs. 11.3 months, respectively; p=0.00007; HR=0.695).

-Quality of life (QoL) results from the ALSYMPCA study showed that Radium-223 better preserved QoL versus placebo (FACT-P total score; p=0.006) (14).
-Post hoc analyses of pain parameters and pain-related QoL revealed that in addition to prolonging survival, Radium-223 reduces pain and opioids use in patients with CRPC and bone metastases.
-Radium-223 significantly prolonged median time to external beam radiation therapy for bone pain, significantly prolonged time to opioid use and decreased pain measured by patient-reported pain-related QoL score (15).
+Quality of life (QoL) results from the ALSYMPCA study showed that Radium-223 better preserved QoL versus placebo (Functional Assessment of Cancer Therapy-Prostate [FACT-P] total score; p=0.006) [19].
+Post hoc analyses of pain parameters and pain-related QoL revealed that in addition to prolonging survival, Radium-223 reduced pain and opioids use in patients with CRPC and bone metastases.
+Radium-223 significantly prolonged median time to external beam radiation therapy for bone pain, significantly prolonged time to opioid use, and decreased pain measured by patient-reported pain-related QoL score [20].

-The ALSYMPCA pivotal phase III study was conducted in a controlled patient population according to strict inclusion/exclusion criteria.
-A total of 173 study centers in 19 countries (Australia, Belgium, Brazil, Canada, Czech Republic, France, Germany, Hong Kong, Israel, Italy, Netherlands, Norway, Poland, Singapore, Slovakia, Spain, Sweden, United Kingdom, United States of America [USA]) were initiated to participate in the study, of which 136 centers enrolled, i.e., randomized, subjects into the study.
+The ALSYMPCA pivotal Phase III study was conducted in a controlled patient population according to strict inclusion/exclusion criteria.
+A total of 173 study centers in 19 countries (Australia, Belgium, Brazil, Canada, Czech Republic, France, Germany, Hong Kong, Israel, Italy, Netherlands, Norway, Poland, Singapore, Slovakia, Spain, Sweden, United Kingdom, United States of America [USA]) were initiated to participate in the study, of which 136 centers enrolled, i.e. randomized, subjects into the study.
 However, in the post-approval clinical practice setting, patients receiving Radium-223 are usually more heterogeneous with various co-morbid conditions.